 Airlines around the world have different rules and regulations on when and how long pregnant women can fly.
-Below are the policies for 20 airlines from around the world.
+Below are the policies for the top 25 airlines from around the world.

 The French flag carrier requires pregnant women to have a medical certificate for travel beyond 36 weeks. it recommends avoiding travel in the final month of pregnancy, as well as during the first seven days after delivery.
 The airline does not require medical clearance, but recommends expecting mothers seek their doctor's opinion before traveling.

 India’s flag carrier allows expectant mothers in good health to fly up to and including their 32nd week of pregnancy.
-After 32 weeks, if the pregnancy is anticipated to be a normal delivery, an expectant mother will be accepted for travel up to and including the 35th week of pregnancy.
+After 32 weeks, if the pregnancy is anticipated to be a normal delivery, an expectant mother will be accepted for travel up to the 35th week.
 But a medical certificate confirming the mother is fit to travel is required by an attending obstetrician.
-In case of the pregnancy beyond 35 weeks, passenger may be accepted for transportation only on urgent or compassionate grounds, with the authority of the Executive Director - Medical Services, after filling out the airline’s MEDIF form.
+In case of the pregnancy beyond 35 weeks, a passenger may be accepted for transportation only on urgent or compassionate grounds, with the authority of the Executive Director - Medical Services, after filling out the airline’s MEDIF form.